JuliaDiff/ChainRulesCore.jl/docs/src/rule_author/superpowers/gradient_accumulation.md

 !!! note "Do we need both representations?"
     Right now every [`InplaceableThunk`](@ref) has two fields that need to be specified.
     The value form (represented as a the [`Thunk`](@ref) typed field), and the action form (represented as the `add!` field).
-    It is possible in a future version of ChainRulesCore.jl we will work out a clever way to find the zero differential for arbitrary primal values.
+    It is possible in a future version of ChainRulesCore.jl we will work out a clever way to find the zero tangent for arbitrary primal values.
-    Given that, we could always just determine the value form from `inplaceable.add!(zero_differential(primal))`.
+    Given that, we could always just determine the value form from `inplaceable.add!(zero_tangent(primal))`.
-    There are some technical difficulties in finding the zero differentials, but this may be solved at some point.
+    There are some technical difficulties in finding the zero tangents, but this may be solved at some point.

 The `+` operation on `InplaceableThunk`s is overloaded to [`unthunk`](@ref) that `val` field to get the value form.